MahdiTheProgrammer/ArtistDetectorAI/README.md

 #### Results

 ## Introduction
 Art is a reflection of human expression, and every artist possesses a unique style that defines their creations.
-This project aims to analyze your paintings and identify the artistic influences that resonate within them.
-By utilizing machine learning techniques, we have trained a model to recognize the resemblances of your artwork to famous artists.
+By utilizing machine learning techniques, we have trained a model that focuses on leveraging the power of neural networks to determine which artist's style your artwork most closely resembles.
 ## Dependencies
 Make sure you have the following dependencies installed: